 Some common methods for internal communications include email, newsletters, an intranet or staff presentations.
 These are all useful in one way or another, but they also have downsides.
 Emails and newsletters can often go ignored, while an intranet relies on employees logging onto a website to read the necessary information.
 And presentations need to be organised in advance, rendering them ineffective for urgent announcements.

 If you need to deliver an urgent message quickly, SMS is the most effective channel to use.
 It’s fast, reliable, and most importantly, accessible by just about everyone.
 In 2014, a study by Gallup reported that texting was the most frequently used communication method for Americans aged under 50.
-Nowadays, mobile phones are still the number one communication channel globally.

 Text messages don’t require internet connectivity to reach their destination.
 They’re also highly noticeable, usually arriving with a sound or a vibration.
 And because text messages have to be short (160 characters), they’re also much more memorable than an email or other longer form of communication.
 SMS is also useful for reaching people off-site who don’t need to work via a computer, for example, a security guard or a utility engineer.